poweredbycereal/personal-finance-notes/resource-notes/the-simple-path-to-wealth-notes.md

 #### Summary Of IRA Types

-- 401(k)/403(b)/TSP: Immediate tax benefits and tax-free growth, no income limit, Taxes are due when money is withdrawn.
+- 401(k)/403(b)/TSP: Immediate tax benefits and tax-free growth.
+No income limit means the tax deduction for high-income earners can be especially attractive.
+But  taxes are due when the money is withdrawn.
-- Roth 401(k): No immediate tax benefit, tax-free growth, has income limit for participation, No taxes due on withdrawal.
+- Roth 401(k): No immediate tax benefit, tax-free growth, has income limit for participation, and no taxes due on withdrawal.
-- Deductible IRA: Immediate tax benefits and tax-free growth, has income limit for participation, taxes are due when the money is withdrawn.
+- Deductible IRA: Immediate tax benefits and tax-free growth, taxes are due when the money is withdrawn.
 Deductibility is phased out over certain income levels.
-- Nondeductible IRA: No immediate tax benefit, tax-free growth, and added complexity, no income limit, taxes are only due on the account's earnings when the money is withdrawn.
+- Nondeductible IRA: No immediate tax benefit, tax-free growth, and added complexity, taxes are only due on the account's earnings when the money is withdrawn.
+Contributions can be made regardless of income.
 - Roth IRA: No immediate tax benefit, tax-free growth, has income limit for participation, no taxes due upon withdrawal.
-Eligibility phases
+A better nondeductible IRA, if you will.
+But eligibility phases out over certain income levels.

 ### Suggested Priorities In Deploying Investment Money